Crystal meth laced with fentanyl circulating in Outaouais, health centre says | CBC News

 Crystal meth laced with fentanyl circulating in Outaouais, health centre says

-Testing in Ottawa hasn't shown same results, but contaminated drugs could soon arrive
+Every sample tested in last 3 weeks was laced with dangerous opioid

-A supervised consumption site in the Outaouais is detecting a dangerous mixture of crystal meth contaminated with fentanyl that's been circulating in the region in recent weeks.
+A supervised consumption site in the Outaouais says it's finding a dangerous mixture of crystal meth contaminated with fentanyl.

-Adrien St-Onge, coordinator of the supervised consumption site at the Bureau régional d'action sida (BRAS) in Gatineau, Que., said it's not the first time they've seen this kind of drug combination, but the quantities are alarming.
+Adrien St-Onge, co-ordinator of the site at the Bureau régional d'action sida (BRAS) in Gatineau, said it's not the first time it's seen this kind of drug combination, but the quantities are alarming.

-"It's just right now, we see a big amount of that mix with a positive test result," St-Onge said.

-Of 10 different crystal meth drug samples tested in the last three weeks, St-Onge said traces of fentanyl were found in every one.
+Ten different crystal meth samples have been tested in the last three weeks and St-Onge said traces of fentanyl were found in every one.

+Crystal meth, the solid form of methamphetamine, is an illegal, addictive stimulant that causes "an intense surge of euphoria" that affects the heart and brain.

+The very powerful prescription opioid painkiller fentanyl, while able to be abused on its own, can be cut into other street drugs to make batches much much stronger at a lower cost to the dealer.

+That unexpected strength is part of why fentanyl is so dangerous and a driver of the opioid overdose crisis.

-Across the river in Ottawa, the Sandy Hill Community Health Centre said it's not seeing similar test results, but added it could be a matter of time before it does.
+Across the river in Ottawa, the Sandy Hill Community Health Centre said it's not seeing similar test results to Gatineau but it could only be a matter of time before it does.

-"Because the market is so unpredictable ... we can see a flurry of overdoses from one day to the next," said Derrick St John, Oasis Program Manager at the Sandy Hill Community Health Centre.
+"Because the market is so unpredictable … we can see a flurry of overdoses from one day to the next," said Derrick St John, the centre's Oasis program manager.
+The program not only offers supervised use, but also counseling and medicine.

 Since Oct.
-1, the health centre's drug testing machine has tested 300 different kinds of drugs including fentanyl, cocaine, ketamine, MDMA and methamphetamine, otherwise known as crystal meth.
+1, that health centre's drug testing machine has analyzed 300 different kinds of drugs including fentanyl, cocaine, ketamine, MDMA and crystal meth.

-Of the drugs tested at the centre since the fall, 30 samples have come back identified as crystal meth, but none was determined to be laced with either fentanyl or highly potent carfentanil.
+Thirty of those samples have come back as crystal meth and none of those found fentanyl or the even more potent carfentanil.

 "This device tests only a very small sample of the drug, so it's possible that if the sample is contaminated, we're just not seeing it in the part that we're testing," St John said.